sean0x42/dart-kdf/spec/elements/paragraph.md

 ]
 ```

-The paragraph element does not have any special attributes.
+The paragraph element has no special attributes.